hummingbot/hummingbot/documentation/docs/liquidity-mining/faq.md

-# Liquidity Bounties FAQ
+# Liquidity Mining FAQ

-## What are liquidity bounties?
+## What is liquidity mining?
-Liquidity bounties are a community-based approach to market making.
-Inspired by bug bounties, liquidity bounties allow Hummingbot users to **earn rewards by market making** for specific tokens and/or trading pairs.
+Liquidity mining is a community-based approach to market making.
+It means the collective actions of a pool of decentralized users ("liquidity miners") that provide computing resources as well as their own exchange accounts, wallets, and digital assets to provide liquidity for a digital asset or a set of digital assets and to **earn rewards by market making**.

-For more information, please see the blog post [Introducing Liquidity Bounties](https://www.hummingbot.io/blog/2019-06-introducing-liquidity-bounties-harmony/).
+For more information, please read [the whitepaper](bit.ly/liquiditymining).

 ## What is market making?
 Market making is a strategy that allows traders to earn profits by providing liquidity to a market.
 They do so by creating and maintaining limit orders to buy and sell an asset.